 Figure 5.2.2.2.2-1: NF Instance Registration

 1. The NF Service Consumer shall send a PUT request to the resource URI representing the NF Instance.
 The URI is determined by the NF Instance.
-The variable {nfInstanceID} represents an identifier, provided by the NF Service Consumer, that shall be globally unique inside the PLMN of the NRF where the NF is being registered.
+The variable {nfInstanceID} represents an identifier, provided by the NF Service Consumer, which shall be globally unique inside the PLMN of the NRF where the NF is being registered.
 The format of the NF Instance ID shall be a Universally Unique Identifier (UUID) version 4, as described in IETF RFC 4122 [18].

 EXAMPLE: UUID version 4: "4947a69a-f61b-4bc1-b9da-47c9c5d14b64"